OBiLab/NGSEvolBio/Projects/02-Project-02_sum.md

 #### Bayesian Evolutionary Analysis Sampling Trees (BEAST)

 [BEAST](http://beast.bio.ed.ac.uk/) is a program for Bayesian analysis of molecular sequences based on the construction of [phylogenetic trees](https://en.wikipedia.org/wiki/Phylogenetic_tree).
 BEAST uses [Markov chain Monte Carlo (MCMC)](https://en.wikipedia.org/wiki/Markov_chain_Monte_Carlo) to average over the tree space.
-This allows to test evolutionary hypothesis by weighing each tree on its posterior probability and avoiding fixing the tree topology.
+This allows to test evolutionary hypothesis by weighing each tree on its posterior probability and avoids fixing the tree topology.

 Take some time to read one of the [BEAST tutorials](http://beast.bio.ed.ac.uk/Tutorials).
 We recommend you read the *Divergence Dating (Primates) v1.2a.zip (BEAST v1.6.x)*, but any other will be good as well.
 Download the tutorial and take time to go through the files.

-Wwe will use BEAST to produce BSP like this:
+We will use BEAST to produce BSP like this:

 >![bsp](img/sky.png)

 >This plot represents a Bayesian Skyline Plot of [Eastern Pygmies](https://en.wikipedia.org/wiki/Pygmy_peoples).
 The y axis represents the female effective population size (Ne) in a log scale and the x axis shows time in thousands of years ago (Kya).
-The thicker coloured lines are the median for Ne and the thinner grey lines represent 95% higher posterior density intervals.
+The thicker colored lines are the median for Ne and the thinner grey lines represent 95% higher posterior density intervals.
 What you can observe here is a constant effective population size between 140 ad 20 kya   followed by a decline until 4kya  and a subsequent expansion.

 <div id='section-id-86'/>